 In November 2012, we entered into a lease agreement for office and laboratory space to be constructed in New Haven, Connecticut.
 The term of the lease commenced in 2015 and will expire in 2030, with a renewal option of ten years.
 Although we do not legally own the premises, we are deemed to be the owner of the building due to the substantial improvements directly funded by us during the construction period based on applicable accounting guidance for build-to-suit leases.
-Accordingly, the landlord's costs of constructing the facility during the construction period are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheet.
+Accordingly, the landlord's costs of constructing the facility during the construction period are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheets.

 Construction of the facility was completed and the building was placed into service in the first quarter 2016.
-As of March 31, 2018 and December 31, 2017, our total facility lease obligation was \$134.4 and \$134.6, respectively, recorded within other current liabilities and facility lease obligation on our condensed consolidated balance sheets.
+For each of the three and six months ended June 30, 2018 and 2017, we recognized \$3.6 and \$7.1, respectively, of interest expense associated with this arrangement.
+As of June 30, 2018 and December 31, 2017, our total facility lease obligation was \$134.2 and \$134.6, respectively, recorded within other current liabilities and facility lease obligation on our condensed consolidated balance sheets.